Woman jailed for collecting 4 ballots in Arizona sparks fear of voting in majority Latino city

 “It’s starting again for other people,” Castro said.
 “It never ends.
 It’s never finished.
 It’s so hard for the community, really.
 It’s so hard.”

-Nebraska Examiner is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Nebraska Examiner maintains editorial independence.
-Contact Editor Cate Folsom for questions: info@nebraskaexaminer.com.
-Follow Nebraska Examiner on Facebook and Twitter.
+Ohio Capital Journal is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Ohio Capital Journal maintains editorial independence.
+Contact Editor David DeWitt for questions: info@ohiocapitaljournal.com.
+Follow Ohio Capital Journal on Facebook and Twitter.